Judaism Beliefs

 Jewish end of the world scenarios are closely tied with the coming of the Messiah, who according to the medieval philosopher Maimodnides, will be a great leader who will preside over Israel for a thousand years.
 Mystics view the period as time when "flesh will no longer exist and there will be pure spiritual reality."

-Miracles and Superstitions in Judaism
+Miracles, Superstitions and Dogs in Judaism

 There is a tradition of astrology within Judaism.
 Each zodiac sign is associated with a month on the Jewish calendar, one of the 12 tribes of Israel and the 12 organs of the body.
 Jews have also traditionally been afraid of magical knots.
 They tying of knots was forbidden on the Sabbath.
 See Kabbalah